CBSkarmory/AWGW/README.md

  - AI player for the game.
 This way you will be able to play against the computer! coming soon<sup>tm</sup>

+ ## License

+ - This project modifies GridWorld code, © 2005-2006 Cay S. Horstmann, which is also licensed under GPL.

+ - Advance Wars is © 1990-2001 Nintendo and © 2001 Intelligent Systems.
+All original materials are copyrighted by their respective owners and no copyright infringement is intended.

  ## Screenshots:

 ![sc1](https://user-images.githubusercontent.com/26392939/28641845-88a6c44c-721e-11e7-97a0-97f15d774ff5.PNG)